Forance / Shutterstock

-Materials scientists working with biologists at the University of California, Santa Barbara have developed "smart” bio-nanotubes - with open or closed ends - that could be developed for drug or gene delivery applications.
+At the University of California, Santa Barbara, materials scientists along with biologists have created “smart” bio-nanotubes having open or closed ends, which could be further developed for gene or drug delivery applications.

-The findings resulted from a collaboration between the laboratories of Cyrus R. Safinya, professor of materials and physics and faculty member of the Molecular, Cellular, and Developmental Biology Department, and Leslie Wilson, professor of biochemistry in the Department of Molecular, Cellular and Developmental Biology and the Biomolecular Science and Engineering Program.
-The first author of the article is Uri Raviv, a post-doctoral researcher in Safinya’s lab and a fellow of the International Human Frontier Science Program Organization.
-The other co-authors are Daniel J. Needleman, formerly Safinya’s graduate student who is now a postdoctoral fellow at Harvard Medical School; Youli Li, researcher in the Materials Research Laboratory; and Herbert P. Miller, staff research associate in the Department of Molecular, Cellular and Developmental Biology.
+Uri Raviv, a post-doctoral researcher in Safinya’s lab and a fellow of the International Human Frontier Science Program Organization, is the first author of this article.
+Daniel J. Needleman, formerly Safinya’s graduate student who is now a postdoctoral fellow at Harvard Medical School; Youli Li, a researcher in the Materials Research Laboratory; and Herbert P. Miller, a staff research associate in the Department of Molecular, Cellular, and Developmental Biology, are the other co-authors.

-The scientists used microtubules purified from the brain tissue of a cow for their experiments.
-Microtubules are nanometer-scale hollow cylinders derived from the cell cytoskeleton.
-In an organism, microtubules and their assembled structures are critical components in a broad range of cell functions - from providing tracks for the transport of cargo to forming the spindle structure in cell division.
-Their functions include the transport of neurotransmitter precursors in neurons.
+The microtubules used by the scientists for their experiments were purified from the brain tissue of a cow.
+These microtubules are nano-scale hollow cylinders obtained from the cell cytoskeleton.
+Microtubules and their assembled structures in an organism are critical components in performing cell functions that broadly range from providing tracks for the transport of cargo to forming the spindle structure in cell division.
+In addition, they perform the function of transporting neurotransmitter precursors in neurons.

-“In our paper, we report on a new paradigm for lipid self-assembly leading to nanotubule formation in mixed charged systems," said Safinya.
+“In our paper, we report on a new paradigm for lipid self-assembly leading to nanotubule formation in mixed charged systems,” stated Safinya.

-Raviv explained, "We looked at the interaction between microtubules—negatively charged nanometer-scale hollow cylinders derived from cell cytoskeleton—and cationic (positively charged) lipid membranes.
-We discovered that, under the right conditions, spontaneous lipid protein nanotubules will form."
+“We looked at the interaction between microtubules—negatively charged nanometer-scale hollow cylinders derived from cell cytoskeleton—and cationic (positively charged) lipid membranes.
+We discovered that, under the right conditions, spontaneous lipid-protein nanotubules will form,” explained Raviv.

-They used the example of water beading up or coating a car, depending on whether or not the car has been waxed.
-Likewise, the lipid will either bead up on the surface of the microtubule, or flatten out and coat the whole cylindrical surface of the microtubule, depending on the charge.
+The scientists cited the example of water beading up or coating a car, based on whether the car was waxed or not.
+Similarly, based on the charge, the lipid will either bead up on the microtubule’s surface or level off and coat its entire cylindrical surface.

-Raviv explained that the chemotherapy drug Taxol is one type of drug that could be delivered with these nanotubes.
-The scientists are already using Taxol in their experiments to stabilize and lengthen the lipid-protein nanotubes.
+According to Raviv, the drug Taxol is a chemotherapy drug that could be delivered using these nanotubes.
+Taxol is already being used by the researchers to lengthen and stabilize the lipid-protein nanotubes.